Česky English

 Pedals

 Besides the classic pedals (an anti-slip platform you put your shoe on), there are also clipless pedals (the name is quite confusing because your shoes do clip in them, they just no longer use the old system of straps that clips around the shoes).
-Their advantage is your foot can't fall off the pedal and it can push or pull in any direction, which boosts your power considerably (especially with recumbents).
+Their advantage is that your foot can't fall off the pedal and it can push or pull in any direction, which boosts your power considerably (especially on recumbents).
 The disadvantage is you need special shoes with cleats in the soles, and you need one extra ankle movement to unclip.

 Ads: